Kids Wild swimming in Buckden Beck waterfall Yorkshire Dales

 In the shot above is the lower pool, which you can see is shallow enough to paddle at one end, then it deepens as it gets to the drop of the lower falls and to the cave visible in the shot behind the rope swing.

-In average conditions, the pools are a great sheltered spot for a kid friendly swim as well as the grown ups too with minimal currents to content with.
+In average conditions, the pools are a great sheltered spot for a kid friendly swim as well as the grown ups too with minimal currents to content with., however it’s not called Cauldron Falls for nothing, as after heavy rain, the pool turns into a boiling mass of Yorkshire Tea water!

-Find out how to get here by reading our West Burton Falls walk.
+Find out how to get here by reading our West Burton Falls walk (where you can also see the difference in the falls after heavy rain!).
 You can either head there straight from the village, or take a wander first!

 Kids wild swimming in Catrigg Force Stainforth Yorkshire Dales